AdvancedPhotonSource/cohere/docs/source/config_main.rst

    separate_scan_ranges = True

 - converter_ver:
-| Mandatory after ver 3.0.
+| Mandatory after cohere ver 3.0.
 If not configured, it will be auto-updated by scripts to match the latest converter version.
 | example:
 ::

-    converter_ver = 2
+    converter_ver = 3